avimehenwal/mydocs/content/webdevelopment/websockets.md

   * then actual data transfer
   * similar to network MAC Protocols, CSMA/CA
 * Nginx has supported WebSockets since 2013
+* Masks data from other connections

 ::: danger
 WebSocket servers must validate the "Origin" header against the expected origins during connection establishment, to avoid Cross-Site WebSocket Hijacking attacks
 :::

+Works in 3 stages

+1. Opening Handshake
+2. Data Exchange
+3. Close Connection

 ### Where and when websockets can be used?